What We Know About the Trump Administration’s Mishandling of the Coronavirus

 “Our window of opportunity [for containing the virus] is narrowing so we need to act quickly before it closes completely,” World Health Organization Director General Tedros Adhanom Ghebreyesus said on Friday.
 Though CDC officials have assured Americans that the risk to the general public remains low and there have only been 35 confirmed cases of Covid-19 inside the U.S. — with no reports of local transmission within the country — there continue to be troubling signs that the Trump administration has been mismanaging the U.S. response and may not be adequately prepared for whatever happens next.

-The White House appears to be handling the crisis in a similar fashion to its many political calamities, including a mix of xenophobic policy, improvisation, and suddenly sharp turns in its decision making.
+The White House approach has included a mix of xenophobic policy, improvisation, and suddenly sharp turns in its decision making.
 And long before the case Covid-19 was discovered in mainland China, the administration had been putting in years of back-end work which undermined the government’s ability to prepare for and handle a breakout of the scale that coronavirus may reach.

 According to Harvard epidemiologist Marc Lipsitch, if the outbreak becomes a global pandemic, 40 to 70 percent of the world’s population could eventually become infected — though not all those infected would get sick, and not all those who get sick will develop the most severe and dangerous form of the illness caused by the illness.
 If the current 2 percent death rate among symptomatic cases holds, the resulting death toll will become a worldwide tragedy.